ablaom/TumorGrowth/docs/src/index.md

 # TumorGrowth.jl

-A package providing simple predictive models for tumor growth and tools to apply them to clinical data.
+Simple predictive models for tumor growth, and tools to apply them to clinical data.

 ## Overview